wateraccounting/wa/docs/ManualWA.md

 If you know the version, go to [http://www.gisinternals.com/release.php](http://www.gisinternals.com/release.php) and open the tab corresponding to your python version (for picture: release-1500-x64-gdal-2-1-3-mapserver-7-0-4).

 Download the GDAL core components (gdal-201-1500-x64-core.msi) and the python bindings (GDAL-2.1.3.win-amd64-py2.7.msi).
 Install the core component first and hereafter the python bindings.
-Now you will find the GDAL folder in you Program Files.
+Now you will find the GDAL folder in your Program Files.

 Set one environment variables: